GustavoWillyNagel/Phd_Gustavo_Nagel/README.md

 # Phd_Gustavo_Nagel
 This repository provides access to all Google Earth Engine (GEE) scripts developed during Gustavo Nagel's PhD research.

+Please copy and paste the contents of the file into the Google Earth Engine code editor.

 It includes: